yasinderu/node-rabbitmq/README.md

 docker compose up
 ```

+To check if the RabbitMQ is running fine, you can go to `http://localhost:15673`.

 ### How to test the service functionality

 After the service is running, you can open another terminal in the root project directory and run below command.